-Band und task prod sup understanding of the delegated task, intervention and/or procedure when assisting and/or supporting the midwife/midwifery team tanding of the delegated agreed ways of working and regulations/legislation in relation to a delegated task, intervention and/or procedure when assisting Processing, recording, reporting and storing data and/or handling information in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support 3 3 The student demonstrates good knowledge and understanding of the delegated tasks, interventions and procedures when assisting and/or supporting the midwife/midwifery team, that is largely sustained throughout the student's practice.
+Band Demonstration of knowledge and understanding of the delegated task, intervention and/or procedure when assisting and/or supporting the midwife/midwifery team Application of best practice, agreed ways of working and regulations/legislation in relation to a delegated task, intervention and/or procedure when assisting and/or supporting the midwife/midwifery team Use of equipment and/or materials and/or resources in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team Processing, recording, reporting and storing data and/or handling information in relation to a delegated task, intervention and procedure when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support Mark Descriptor Mark Descriptor Mark Descriptor Mark Descriptor and calibrated as applicable.
+3 3 The student demonstrates good knowledge and understanding of the delegated tasks, interventions and procedures when assisting and/or supporting the midwife/midwifery team, that is largely sustained throughout the student's practice.
 3 The student demonstrates effective application of the delegated tasks, interventions and/or procedures that is mostly in line with best practice and agreed ways of working.
-The student's adherence to the appropriate regulations/legislation is good, working in a way that is usually within the scope of their role and responsibilities.
+The student's adherence to the appropriate regulations/legislation is good , working in a way that is usually within the scope of their role and responsibilities.
 3 The student demonstrates proficient use of the equipment and/or materials and/or resources, which are usually applied with accuracy and precision.
 The student monitors and maintains equipment and/or materials and/or resources in an effective way and mostly ensures that equipment and/or materials and/or resources are available, correctly located and calibrated as applicable.
 3 The student processes, records, reports and stores data and/or handles information in an effective and mostly clear way when assisting and/or supporting the midwife/midwifery team with clinical tasks and/or treatments and/or provision of care and support.
 The student generally processes, records, reports and stores data and/or handles information in line with local and national policies, keeping most relevant information confidential and largely supports others to do so.